Changes in circumstances

 Coming back to university

 You might not notice this straight away when you resume your course, as your funding may be exactly the same as it would have been the year before.
-But if you need to repeat another year later on in your course, you won't be eligible for a Tuition Fee Loan or Maintenance Grant.
+But if you need to repeat another year later on in your course, you won't be eligible for a Tuition Fee Loan or Maintenance Loan.

 After withdrawing permamently